- What facilities does the centre have?

 You can book the centre for a party with music as we have a music copyright licence.

-Anyone wishing to sell alcohol on the premises as part of an event must inform the Booking Secretary and apply to the New Forest District Council for a temporary license.
+Anyone wishing to sell alcohol on the premises as part of an event must inform the Booking Secretary and apply to the New Forest District Council for a temporary licence.

 Details on how to apply can be found here.